Inpatient

 What are the aims of inpatient treatment?

-On Langley Ward we -
+On Welford Ward we -

 Actively engage people to work in collaboration with us.